tjdunklee/personal-site/src/data/notes/automating-svg-icon-section-style-guide.md

 ## 3. Include the Template in the Style Guide
 Almost any kind of language you are using will allow you to include a partial in your style guide page.
-I have been doing quite a bit of Wordpress work lately, so I'll show you the super simple way to do it in PHP.
+I have been doing quite a bit of WordPress work lately, so I'll show you the super simple way to do it in PHP.

 ``` php
 <?php include("assets/images/icons-section.html"); ?>